Property Taxes

 • Taxing Units (e.g., City of Fort Worth, Tarrant County, Fort Worth ISD)

-• Tax Rate- Displays the rate and amount owed to each taxing unit.
+• Tax Rate- Displays the rate owed to each taxing unit.

-• Tax Amount- Displays the rate and amount owed to each taxing unit
+• Tax Amount- Displays the amount owed to each taxing unit

 • Total Tax Due- The full amount due and payment deadlines.